transcend-io/penumbra/README.md

 ### Progress Event Emitter

-You can listen to download and encryption progress events by listening to the `penumbra-progress` event.
+You can listen to download and encrypt/decrypt job progress events through the `penumbra-progress` event.

 ```js
 window.addEventListener(